ajaypochanagari/Plant-Leaf-Disease-Recognition/README.md

-# Plant-Leaf-Disease-Recognition/n
+# Plant-Leaf-Disease-Recognition/
-This project is focused on building a machine learning model to recognize plant leaf diseases from images.
+*This project is focused on building a machine learning model to recognize plant leaf diseases from images.
 The system can classify leaves into three categories:
+---
 1.Healthy
 2.Powdery Mildew
 3.Rust Disease